Find Auckland's best shopping

 East Auckland Top ↑

-With more than 200 stores, Sylvia Park is Auckland’s largest shopping centre, providing a mix of retail and entertainment.
-From fashion, gifts & homewares to movies, books and dining, Sylvia Park has everything you need for a shopping spree.
+With more than 200 stores, Sylvia Park offers a mix of retail and entertainment.
+From fashion, gifts & homewares to cinemas and dining, Sylvia Park has everything you need for a one-stop shopping spree.

-Bus Stops and the train station are located within the Sylvia Park Centre.
+Bus stops and a train station are located within the Sylvia Park Centre.

-The open-air Botany Town Centre has all the latest in fashion, food and lifestyle stores, with over 150 stores spread across the open-air streets, lanes and piazzas.
+The Botany Town Centre has all the latest in fashion, food and lifestyle stores, with over 150 stores surrounding open-air streets, lanes and piazzas.